ZeroIntensity/view.py/docs/user-guide/building-projects/parameters.md

 ## Cast Semantics

 In query strings, only a string can be sent, but these strings can represent other data types.
 This idea is called **casting**, and it's not at all specific to Python.
-If you're still confused, think of it like calling `int()` on the string `"1"` to convert it into an integer `1`.
+If you're still confused, think of it as calling `int()` on the string `"1"` to convert it into an integer `1`.

 View has this exact same behavior when it comes to route inputs.
 If you tell your route to take an `int`, view.py will do all the necessary computing internally to make sure that you get an integer in your route.
 If a proper integer was not sent, then the server will automatically return an error `400` (Bad Request).
 There are a few things that should be noted for this behavior: